ballantyne/angel_list/README.md

 # AngelList

-TODO: Write a gem description
+This is a gem that interacts with the AngelList api.

 ## Installation